Apatterson32/ParksPlanner/README.md

 THEN I am shown a list of local activities to explore, and buttons to save those activities to my travel itinerary

+## References/Acknowledgements
+For the itinerary date range selector we found this example code that runs off of Semantic UI- https://jsbin.com/hubanufuva/1/edit?html,js,output